Skip to content

 1. Pukka Up — the dependable one

-If you've never done an Ibiza boat party, Pukka Up is the right first one.
-They've been running since 2003 and the operation is genuinely slick in the way that matters for a 6-hour party on the water: clear boarding time, correct lifejacket count, food on board, a proper bar, a sound system that doesn't blow out after the second hour.
+If this is your first Ibiza boat party, take Pukka Up.
+They've been running since 2003, and the operation is slick where it matters for six hours on the water: clear boarding window, the right number of lifejackets, food on board, a proper bar, a sound system that doesn't blow out before sunset.

-The standard Pukka Up route is Ibiza → Formentera → back, with a swim stop en route.
-The boat is big enough that you can find quiet corners if you need a break, which matters more than people admit on a 6-hour party.
+The standard route is Ibiza → Formentera → back, with a swim stop on the way.
+The boat is big enough that you can find a quiet corner if you need ten minutes off — something nobody admits matters until they're four hours in.

-Lineup quality: the headliners are proper, but the warm-up slots are the standard resident circuit — fine, not memorable.
-Come for the experience, not a specific DJ.
+Lineup quality: the headliners are real, but the warm-up slots come from the standard resident circuit.
+Fine.
+Forgettable.
+Show up for the experience, not a specific name.

-What to bring: cash for the on-board bar tips (cards accepted but tipping culture), swimwear under your outfit, a small waterproof bag, and biodegradable sunscreen (Formentera enforces this).
+What to bring: cash for the on-board bar tips (cards work but tip culture matters), swimwear under your outfit, a small waterproof bag, and biodegradable sunscreen — Formentera enforces this.

 The combo tickets are worth it

-Pukka Up often bundles a boat party with a club entry that night (usually Hï or Amnesia).
-The combo is 10–15% cheaper than buying separately AND guarantees you'll actually make it to the club — you land at 10:30 PM already dressed.
+Pukka Up bundles boat parties with club entries that night, usually Hï or Amnesia.
+The combo runs 10–15% cheaper than buying separately, and you avoid the wash-out trap of "we'll head back to the hotel for an hour first" — you land at 10:30 PM already dressed.

 2. Float Your Boat — the music-first choice

-Float Your Boat is smaller, more music-led, and the DJ lineup is typically more interesting than the dominant operators'.
-The crowd skews slightly older (late 20s to late 30s), the boat is mid-sized, and the vibe feels more "we came for the DJ" than "we came for the photos".
+Float Your Boat is smaller, more music-led, and the lineups outpunch the bigger operators.
+Crowd skews late-20s to late-30s.
+The boat is mid-sized.
+The vibe reads "we came for the DJ", not "we came for the photos".

-The signature is the sunset-into-clubbing combo.
-You board at 6 PM, cruise west to catch sunset over Es Vedrà (the iconic rock formation), then dock back in port around 11 PM for a club entry.
-The timing genuinely works — sunset from the water is one of the better things you can do in Ibiza, and arriving at a club warm from the boat is better than the cold queue you'd otherwise join.
+Their signature is the sunset-into-clubbing combo.
+Boarding at 6 PM.
+Cruise west.
+Catch the sun going down behind Es Vedrà — the rock formation that's launched a thousand drone shots.
+Dock back in port around 11 PM with a club entry already in hand.
+The timing isn't a coincidence; sunset from the water is one of the better things you can do in Ibiza, and arriving warm at a club beats joining a cold queue.

-Downside: sells out faster than Pukka Up.
-2026 tickets for the peak weekends (mid-July to mid-August) will be gone 2-3 months out.
+Downside: it sells out faster than Pukka Up.
+Peak weekends in mid-July through mid-August are gone two to three months out.

 3. Ibiza Boat Party — volume over quality